ejurgensen/pair_ap/README.md

 - libgcrypt or libopenssl
 - libplist (only for Apple TV device verification)

-To build the example client you also need libevent2.
+To build the example client and server you also need libevent2.
 If the dependencies are met you can build simply by running 'make'.

 ## Acknowledgments
 - [AirPlayAuth](https://github.com/funtax/AirPlayAuth)